aoloe/php-senape/README.md

   - [x] store the comments as json
   - [ ] store the comments as mysql
   - [ ] create permalinks for the comments
+    - [x] create the placeholder in the template
+    - [ ] create a permalink
   - [ ] allow comments editing
     - in place through javascript (in the same ways as for the replies)
     - only if a specific cookie is set on the visitor computer